 Hothouse is the official literary journal for the Department of English at the University of Texas at Austin.
 Read more about our Editorial Staff below.

-Julia Schoos, Managing Editor
+Julia Schoos, Editor-in-Chief

-While she’s an English and Public Relations major with a Certificate in Core Texts and Ideas by day, by night she sings loudly and passionately in the shower, terrorizes her dog, and spends too much time thinking about font disparities.
-Julia aspires to be a contemporary Hamlet, and is currently working on cultivating and illustrating her own poetry on her blog.
-She has strong feelings about Jonathan Safran Foer, Anne Carson, and musicals.
+While she’s an English and Public Relations major by day, by night she sings loudly and passionately in the shower, terrorizes her dog, and spends too much time thinking about font disparities.
+Julia ultimately aspires to be a contemporary Hamlet and is currently working on cultivating and illustrating her own writing on her blog, as well as brainstorming ideas for her thesis.
+She has strong—very strong—feelings about Jonathan Safran Foer, Homer, Anne Carson, and musicals: specifically Les Misérables.

-Luis De La Cruz, Nonfiction Editor
+Luis De La Cruz, Managing Editor

 Luis is a fourth-year English/Linguistics double major and French minor and is also pursuing a Certificate in Creative Writing.
 His interests include twentieth-century American and Latin American poetry, the works of Italo Calvino, and medieval studies.
 When he’s not busy with his Hothouse duties, you will most likely find him searching for new and old music, geeking out about non-Indo-European languages, and sleeping, probably.